The 12 Best Places to Dive with Mantas

 Mantas can be hit or miss in many parts of the Galapágos Islands, but when you visit Cabo Marshall off the northeastern shore of Isabela Island, seeing manta rays is nearly guaranteed.
 And keep your eyes peeled topside for sights such as one breaching.

-7 Yasawa Island, Fiji
+7 Yasawa Islands, Fiji

 8 Ningaloo, Western Australia